thealphadollar/set_proxy/README.md

 Connect to the campus network; wifi or LAN.

 - Open `www.google.com` in browser
-- Run `ping www.google.com` in terminal
+- Install curl by running `sudo apt-get install curl` in the terminal then run `curl www.google.com` in the terminal

 If all the above steps pass, congratulations!